aaaly/Ally-Patches/README.md

 # Ally-Patches

-Complete description and source code files will be uploaded uponce acceptance of the proposed article.
+Complete description and source code files will be uploaded after acceptance of the proposed article.